 Has dedicated the majority of her life to dance, recognizing it as a form of exercise, stress relief, and way of life.
 She studied ballet, pointe, jazz, tap, hip hop, lyrical, and musical theater at the School of Music and Dance in Hanover, PA for 13 years.
 She was a 9-year member of the Nebula Performing Company, competing and performing throughout the East Coast, including Disney’s Magic Kingdom in Orlando, FL.
 Miss Denice frequently attended dance conventions and master classes under the direction of Joe Tremaine, Dan Karaty, Wade Robson, and Frank Hatchett, just to name a few.
 Miss Denice was a student-teacher at SMD for 5 years, teaching ballet and jazz.
 She was the high school musical choreographer for two years at New Oxford High School.
 Upon graduation, she attended Penn State University, University Park and was a 4-year member of the Penn State Dance Team (now known as the Lionettes).
 The team is known for their performances at football and basketball games, bringing spirited kick lines and dance routines to the sidelines and center court.
 Miss Denice was a 3-year member of the PSU competition team, attending the National Dance Alliance competition each spring in Daytona Beach, FL.
 She was captain of the team her senior year and held many other leadership positions.
 Since receiving her Bachelor’s degree in Finance from Penn State, she has also obtained a Master’s degree in Management and is employed by Alcatel-Lucent.
 She lives in Gettysburg with her husband, Tim and their two sons, Noah and Alex.
 Miss Denice also enjoys Salsa dancing and learning other ballroom styles.

-has professional training in various styles of dance which include ballet, tap, jazz, Broadway, hip hop, traditional Irish step dancing, and modern.
-Starting her dance training at the age of 3 and at age 8, she joined the Gettysburg Dance Center.
-After 11 years at Gettysburg Dance Center, she has decided to continue her dance career through teaching.
+Miss Sara has professional training in various styles of dance which include ballet, tap, jazz, Broadway, hip hop, traditional Irish step dancing, and modern.
+Starting her dance training at the age of 3, she joining Gettysburg Dance Center at the age of 8.
+After 11 years with GDC she continued her dance career with teaching.
 She was a member of the Gettysburg High School Dance Team for 4 years and a captain for 2 years.
-She was also a member of the Gettysburg Dance Center Performance Group for 6 years and also performed with an Irish Step Dancing competition group.
-After graduating from Gettysburg High School, she attended DeSales University , studying Broadway jazz with world-renowned Fosee dancer Ann Reinking, while also attending many workshops and seminars in New York City with choreographers such as Derek Mitchell, AntBoogie, and Eleanor D'Antuono.
-Her philosophy on dance is nicely quoted by dance legend, Martha Graham.
-"Great dancers are not great because of their technique, they are great because of their passion."
-Sara is very honored to rejoin the Gettysburg Dance Center family as an instructor!
+She was also a member of the Gettysburg Dance Center Performance Group for 6 years, and also performance with an Irish step dancing competition group locally.
+After Graduating high school she attended DeSales University studying Broadway Jazz with world-renowned Fosse dancer Anne Reinking.
+Sara also attended many workshops and seminars in New York City with choreographers such as Derek Mitchell, AntBoogie, Frank Hatchett, and Eleanor D'Antuono.
+Her philosophy on dance is nicely quoted by dance legend Martha Graham; "Great dancers are not great because of their technique, they are great because of their passion."